For Investors

 Monthly Corp event - 1

-Monthly private parties where we host - 3
+Monthly House parties where we host - 3

 Monthly Revenue to break even - 13k